hirak99/yabsnap/README.md

 ## Rollback Related

+> [!NOTE]
+> It is **strongly recommended** that you read and understand the script
+> before committing to a rollback.
+Doing so will help you see exactly what
+> it does and how to reverse it if needed.
+The generated script is
+> intentionally kept small and readable for this reason.

 - Can I roll back rsync or bcachefs snapshots?
   - Not currently.
 Rollback is supported only for btrfs snapshots.